 2. Browse course offerings on the CEWD registration site and confirm the need for placement testing by contacting the Dual Enrollment office at [email protected]

-1. CHECK the box identifying yourself as a Frederick County high school student
+a.
+Check the box identifying yourself as a Frederick County high school student.

-6. Purchase textbooks.
-Students in career pathways may obtain required textbooks and materials at the FCC bookstore at no cost to the student.
+4. Students in career pathways may obtain required textbooks and materials at the FCC bookstore.
 Students wishing to retain or write in their books and materials may purchase required materials for their own use.

 How much do courses cost for Career Pathways?